mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 advantage comes with a large per-packet overhead since each packet contains both a network and a transport header.
 All these headers must be transmitted in addition with the IP/UDP/QUIC headers of the Multipath QUIC connection.
-For TCP connections, the per-packet overhead can be large.
+For TCP connections for instance, the per-packet overhead can be large.

 # The stream mode